pupil-labs/pupil-docs/src/neon/how-tos/data-collection-with-the-companion-app/transfer-recordings-via-usb.md

 <DownloadLinks/>

-Note that the export process does not delete the recordings from the Neon app, and you can still upload to Pupil Cloud at a later date if required.
+Note that the export process does not delete the recordings from the Neon Companion app, and you can still upload to Pupil Cloud at a later date if required.

-Recordings that are deleted from the Neon app, e.g. to free up storage space, cannot be transferred back to the Neon app from your backup location (including Pupil Cloud, a laptop/desktop PC, or external HD).
+Recordings that are deleted from the Neon Companion app, e.g. to free up storage space, cannot be transferred back to the Neon Companion app from your backup location (including Pupil Cloud, a laptop/desktop PC, or external HD).

 This means that if you delete the recordings prior to uploading them to Pupil Cloud, they cannot be uploaded at a later date.